THE DALY CITY DUNES

 In addition, the planned development will double the size of the school causing possible traffic congestion.

-The Potential of Open Space
+The Potential for Open Space

 Please email us at email@example.com if you would like to be notified of public hearings and be involved in our efforts to save this important piece of San Bruno Mountain.